 Department of Biology, University of Winnipeg

-Department of Immunology, University of Manitoba
+Department of Pharmacology and Therapeutics, University of Manitoba

 Endogenous retroviruses (ERVs) are genomic fossils from retroviral infections of our human ancestors and comprise over 8% of our DNA.
 We share a long-standing symbiosis with these viruses that inhabit our genome.
 Current research indicates that not all ERVs remain silent passengers within our DNA, as their reactivation is associated with several cancers, inflammatory diseases and neurological disorders.
 It is crucial to consider ERV expression as a potential driving force in disease pathology.